 - Starting Goaltender – This is another critical tip.
 You need to make sure that the goaltender you choose starts that night.
 A site like daily faceoff is great for confirming which goaltender will be between the pipes for each team on any given night.

-- Stack Correlating Players (Full page on this topic) – In the large contests you should try to positively correlate your player picks.
+- Stack Correlating Players – In the large contests you should try to positively correlate your player picks.
 This means picking players who can pick up points on each others goals.
 For example, if Daniel Sedin goes off for a big game there is a VERY good chance that Henrik Sedin also has a big game.
 By picking players who play together you have a better chance for a high ceiling, which can help win you GPP tournaments.
 One of my favourite stacks is Tyler Seguin & Jamie Benn.
 These guys just go off for massive games every once in a while and if you have them when they do you’re in a great spot to win a big tourney.
 Daily Faceoff’s lineup combinations page is a great resource to see who is lining up with who that night.

 - Don’t Pick Players Against Your Own Goaltender – This is an obvious tip, but one I thought I should mention.
 Don’t negatively correlate your plays because it puts a lower ceiling on how well your team can perform.
 When you pick a goaltender you are always looking for a shutout, so picking a player on the opposing team of your goaltender just doesn’t make any sense.